TrilliumIT/docker-vxlan-plugin/README.md

 #### -scope

 scope of the plugin.
 Can be either `local` or `global`.
 Default is `local`.
 If `-scope=global` is specified the network options will be published to the docker cluster key-value store and containers can be brought up on the network on any host in the cluster after the network has been created.
 The global scope will also allow the default global IPAM driver to be used which will coordinate IP address allocation between all hosts in a docker cluster.
-Note that in global scope the gateway address specified during network creation will not be assigned to the host, but it will still be passed to containers as their default route.
+Note that the gateway address specified during network creation will not be assigned to the host, but it will still be passed to containers as their default route.
+This applies in both `global` and `local` mode.

 #### -vtepdev